ittybittyapps/android-collection-widget-sample/Readme.md

 You can also choose to display a preview image that shows what the widget will look like.

-Widgets are limited to utilising only 'RemoteViews'.
-This means lots of boring Linear/Relative/Frame Layouts, and no fun stuff like ConstraintLayout.
-We're also limited to TextView, ImageView and only a few other view types.

 ### Further reading